What you Need to Know about Auto Enrolment Requirements

 Whether or not you have workers who must be put into a pension, you need to complete a Declaration of Compliance and submit it to The Pensions Regulator (TPR) to let them know you have met your duties.

-The Declaration of Compliance shows TPR what you have done to meet your duties and must be completed within five months of your staging date – if you don’t do this on time, you may incur a fine.
+The Declaration of Compliance shows TPR what you have done to meet your duties and must be completed within five months of your staging date – if you do not do this on time, you may incur a fine.

 Which staff qualify?